vossmalte/KIT-MachineLearning/script/script.md

 - nodes are (binary) splitting criterions
   - in regression: return average of the node
-    - left / right split with residual sum of squares (RSS)
+    - left / right split with residual sum of squares (RSS) (minimize variance in subtree)
   - in classification: majority vote
     - left / right split with minimum entropy in subtrees
 - when to stop splitting? minimum number of samples per node or maximum depth reached